CONNECT-Solution/CONNECT/README.md

 This software solution was initially developed by federal agencies to support their health-related missions, but it is now available to all organizations and can be used to help set up health information exchanges and share data using nationally-recognized interoperability standards.

-License
+Revised BSD License
 -------

-CONNECT is released under the: [License](https://connectopensource.atlassian.net/wiki/x/mQCD)
+CONNECT is released under the [BSD].(https://connectopensource.atlassian.net/wiki/x/mQCD)

 Uses
 ----